The Fall of the Roman Empire (film): Release

 Prior to the film's release, columnist Hedda Hopper predicted in the Los Angeles Times that "this beautiful, honest, superbly done film will make millions."
 The film had its world premiere screening at the London Astoria on March 24, 1964, and ran there for 70 weeks.
 Two days later, the film premiered at the DeMille Theater in New York City.
-In April 1964, the film was screened out of competition at the 1964 Cannes Film Festival.
-Sophia Loren was a guest, appearing at the premiere on a chariot.
+In April 1964 the film was screened, although out of competition, at the 1964 Cannes Film Festival.
+Sophia Loren was a guest, appearing at the Cannes premiere on a chariot.

 The film had been shot in Ultra Panavision 70 with a 2.76:1 aspect ratio, although it was never screened in that format.
 Instead, it was screened with a 2.20:1 aspect ratio for 70mm roadshow presentations, and subsequently in 35mm at 2.35:1 during the film's general release.
-The film's original running time had totaled 184 minutes including an overture, intermission, and exit music.
+The film's original running time had totaled 185 minutes including an overture, intermission, and exit music.
 However, for the film's general release, the film was reduced by half an hour.